gradle/gradle/design-docs/gradle-3.0.md

 The following stories are candidates to be included in a major release of Gradle.
 Currently, they are *not* scheduled to be included in Gradle 3.0.

+## Test output directories

+The current defaults for the outputs of tasks of type `Test` conflict with each other:

+* Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with the default for any other `Test` task.
+* Change the default TestNG output directory.

 ## Log changes

 * Remove `--no-color` command-line option.